apache/doris/docs/en/administrator-guide/outfile.md

     Some notes:
     1. Paths that do not exist are automatically created.
-    2. These parameters(access.key/secret.key/endpointneed) need to be confirmed with cos.
+    2. These parameters(access.key/secret.key/endpointneed) need to be confirmed with `Tecent Cloud COS`.
 In particular, the value of endpoint does not need to be filled in bucket_name。

 ## Return result